artefactual/atom-docs/user-manual/data-templates/isad-template.rst

 This area of the description allows users to enter a :term:`rights record` compliant with `PREMIS <http://www.loc.gov/standards/premis/>`_.
-These fields are separate from the RAD rights notes, above, and editing one area does not effect the other.
+These fields are separate from the ISAD Conditions and access of use area, above, and editing one area does not effect the other.
 Rights records cannot be imported with descriptions via CSV.

 For more information, see
 :ref:`Add rights to an archival description <rights-archival-description>`.